|Nutrition Facts (per serving)|

 These meatballs are made with all ground beef, but you may add 1/2 pound of ground pork to the mixture.
 The recipe is easily scaled up for a crowd.

-- 1 can/14 ounces jellied or whole cranberry sauce
+1 (14-ounce) can jellied or whole cranberry sauce

 Pour the hot sauce over meatballs in casserole.
 If desired, add one 8-ounce can of pineapple chunks (drained).

-Bake for 30 to 45 minutes, depending on the size of the meatballs.
+Bake for 30 to 45 minutes in the pre heated oven, depending on the size of the meatballs.

 Transfer to the slow cooker and keep on low for serving.